How to read a credit report

 Collection accounts

 Creditors may turn unpaid accounts over to a collection agency if the account goes unpaid for a certain amount of time.
 And accounts that are in collection can show up on credit reports and impact credit scores.
-But according to the CFPB, a debt collector has to follow certain steps before sending information about an account to credit reporting agencies.

 What’s not included on a credit report?

-• Savings and checking account balances.
+Savings and checking account balances

-• Certain public records, like arrests or divorces.
+Certain public records, like arrests or divorces

-• Medical bills that aren’t sent to collections.
+Medical bills that aren’t sent to collections

-• Personal information like race, ethnicity, disabilities, and religious or political affiliations.
+Personal information like race, ethnicity, disabilities and religious or political affiliations

 How to dispute credit report errors

-The CFPB’s guide on disputing credit report errors also includes a dispute letter template and contact information for each of the three major credit bureaus.
+If you spot an error on your credit report, contact the credit reporting agency and the company that provided the incorrect information.
+The Consumer Financial Protection Bureau (CFPB) also offers a guide to disputing credit report errors that includes a dispute letter template and contact information for each of the three major credit bureaus.

 The Fair Credit Reporting Act requires credit reporting agencies to investigate dispute claims.
 And if the information is found to be inaccurate, it has to be removed from your credit report.

 Understanding how to read your credit reports is an important part of financial literacy and using credit responsibly.
-Plus, regularly checking your credit reports can help you spot any errors and track your progress toward your financial goals
+Plus, regularly checking your credit reports can help you spot any errors and track your progress toward your financial goals.

 If you want to learn more, check out these guides on monitoring your credit and improving your credit scores.